tfsojon/richinsql-blog/content/post/2019-02-20-big-tempdb.md

 		SET @Dizzy = 1
 ```

-We need to shrink them TempDB data files to something small that we know is going to grow when we throw lots of data at it, don&#8217;t go shrinking these files in production of course, this is simply for testing.
+We need to shrink them TempDB data files to something small that we know is going to grow when we throw lots of data at it, don't go shrinking these files in production of course, this is simply for testing.

 ```
 		DBCC SHRINKFILE('tempdev',1)